 As of the Cut-off Date, approximately 30.01% of the Reference Obligations by Cut-off Date Balance are secured by mortgaged properties located in California.
 If the regional economy or housing market weakens in California or any other state or region having a significant concentration of mortgaged properties underlying the Reference Obligations, the Reference Obligations may experience higher rates of Credit Events, resulting in losses on the Notes.
 In addition, California, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado and other regions have experienced natural disasters, including earthquakes, fires, floods, tornadoes and hurricanes, which may adversely affect borrowers and mortgaged properties.
-Any concentration of mortgaged properties in a state or region may present unique risk considerations.
-No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Reference Obligations secured by the mortgaged properties that might be damaged by such natural disasters or on any other Reference Obligations.
+No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Reference Obligations.
 In the event of a natural disaster we may offer relief, such as a deferral of a payment or permanent modification of the terms of a Reference Obligation, to affected borrowers.
 If, pursuant to any relief we may offer, a borrower makes reduced payments or defers making payments on their Reference Obligation, such borrower will be considered delinquent and if such relief continues for 180 days or more, a Credit Event will occur.